5 football drills to improve communications

 Communication is essential in any team sport.
 A team where players communicate well is more effective in attack and defence.
 This post outlines 5 simple drills to improve communications in your team.

 Why is communication essential in football?

-Many of the greatest players in football have been loud or very expressive on the field.
-Maradona, Gascoine, Eric Cantona, Cristiano Ronaldo are some prominent examples.
+Many of the greatest players in football have been loud or expressive on the field.
+Maradona, Gascoine, Eric Cantona, and Cristiano Ronaldo are some prominent examples.
 They were outspoken in and out of the pitch.
 However, players don’t need to have an extrovert personality to be good communicators in the field.
-Messi is the best example of a shy player who is constantly communicating with his teammates, and as he is approaching the end of his career, getting better at it.
+Messi is the best example of a shy player who constantly communicates with his teammates, and as he approaches the end of his career, he is getting better at it.
 So, communication is not about who shouts the most in the field.

 Common phrases to use

 It is essential to have a common language for verbal communication.
 For example, have you ever wondered how professional players from different nationalities work together during a game?
 The answer is simple; they only need a few key phrases.
 Preferable, one-word instructions.
 The list below includes the most commonly used expressions:

 - Man on.
 Indicates a player in possession of the ball, or about to receive it, that an opponent is close by.
 For example, players shout this expression when a teammate is with their back to the opposition goal and is about to turn, but defenders are closing down.
 When players hear the instruction, they will look for a back or side pass option instead of turning.

 - Time.
 It is the opposite of Man on.
 There is no immediate pressure, especially from behind, and the player has Time to collect the ball and look for options.

 - Back.
 This word indicates that a teammate is open for a back pass.
 It is often used instead of Man on.

 - Turn.
 It is an alternative to Time that provides a bit more information.
 As a player receives the ball facing away from the attacking goal, it tells them it is safe to turn it upfield.